awsdocs/amazon-api-gateway-developer-guide/doc_source/how-to-mock-integration-console.md

 # Enable Mock Integration Using the API Gateway Console<a name="how-to-mock-integration-console"></a>

 You must have the method available in API Gateway\.
-Follow the instructions in [Build an API with HTTP Custom Integration](api-gateway-create-api-step-by-step.md)\.
+Follow the instructions in [TUTORIAL: Build an API with HTTP Non\-Proxy Integration](api-gateway-create-api-step-by-step.md)\.

 1. Choose an API resource and create a method\.
 In the method **Setup** pane, choose **Mock** for **Integration type**, and then choose **Save**\.